 Trust us when we say that looking into the snow while the sun is shining isn’t fun.
 So make sure you bring the strongest pair of sunglasses you can find.
 Your retina will thank you.

-Don't let the temperatures in Interlaken and the surrounding area fool you.
-Even if you decide to visit the Jungfraujoch in spring or later.
-After all, you are on a mountain top surrounded by snow and glaciers.
-So the temperatures can drop below zero all year round.
+Don’t let the temperatures in Interlaken and the surrounding area fool you.
+Even if you decide to visit Jungfraujoch in spring or later, remember you’re at a mountain peak surrounded by snow and glaciers.
+Temperatures can drop below zero year-round.

-Also, be sure to wear sturdy shoes with a good sole.
-Especially if you decide to hike to the Mönchsjochhütte.
-Good footwear will not only keep you warm, but also prevent you from slipping on the icy ground.
+Make sure to wear sturdy shoes with good soles, especially if you’re hiking to the Mönchsjoch Hut.
+Good footwear keeps you warm and helps prevent slips on the icy ground.

-From March to October you have the possibility to hike the beautiful trail from Jungfraujoch to Mönchsjochhütte.
-We recommend you take this hike to experience the snow and glaciers up close.
-However, make sure you don't leave the trail.
-You are surrounded by glaciers all the time, which can be potentially dangerous if you step on unsecured ice.
+From March to October, you have the chance to hike the beautiful path from Jungfraujoch to the Mönchsjoch Hut.
+We recommend taking this hike to experience the snow and glaciers up close.
+Just be sure to stay on the path; you’re surrounded by glaciers, which can be dangerous if you step on unsecured ice.

-The hike from Jungfraujoch to Mönchsjochhütte takes about an hour - including breaks.
-If you're planning this tour, the other tips in this article will also help you.
-They are also helpful for the ascent to this higher hut.
+The hike from Jungfraujoch to the Mönchsjoch Hut takes about an hour, including breaks.
+If you’re planning this tour, the other tips in this article will also help.
+They are useful for the ascent to this higher hut.

-On this great hike is just the right time to unpack your camera or cell phone and take pictures.
-The vast mountain landscape between the two mountains is the perfect backdrop for stunning photos.
+This great hike is the perfect time to pull out your camera or phone for photos.
+The wide mountain landscape between the two peaks provides a stunning backdrop for breathtaking pictures.

-If you want to grab a bite to eat at the Mönchsjochhütte, be sure to check the opening hours.
-Lunch is not served until 11:30 am.
-But you can also stop in before and enjoy a cup of coffee or tea.
-At the hut you can pay with cash, credit card or Twint.
+If you want to eat at the Mönchsjoch Hut, pay attention to the opening hours.
+Lunch is served starting at 11:30 AM.
+However, you can stop by earlier to enjoy a cup of coffee or tea.
+You can pay at the hut with cash, credit card, or Twint.

 There is plenty to see and do once you are at the Sphinx Observatory.
 So factor in enough time to experience all Jungfraujoch has to offer.